StarRocks/starrocks/docs/en/sql-reference/sql-statements/loading_unloading/INSERT.md

 The behavior of the new Dynamic Overwrite semantic is much different:

 When overwriting a partitioned table as a whole, new data records will replace the data in their corresponding partitions.
 If there are partitions that are not involved, they will be left alone, instead of being truncated or deleted.
-And if there are new data records correspond a non-existent partition, the system will create the partition.
+And if there are new data records correspond to a non-existent partition, the system will create the partition.

 The Dynamic Overwrite semantic is disabled by default.
 To enable it, you need to set the system variable `dynamic_overwrite` to `true`.